btcven/api/README.md

 &amount= _*_: amount of the given currency.

-&to= : set this field to calculate BTC to this _currency_.
+&to= : set this field to calculate BTC, LTC or MSC to this _currency_.
 If not set the default currency used is VEF.

 _* required_